-With the average adult spending 5.9 hours a day online, that’s a whole lotta of digital clutter that can be gathered.
-Doing a tidy up à la Marie Kondo will not only set you up with a more practical way of navigating your digital presence but will also make it a more joyous experience.
+With the average adult spending 5.9 hours a day online, that’s a whole lotta digital clutter that can be gathered.
+Doing a tidy-up à la Marie Kondo will not only set you up with a more practical way of navigating your digital presence but will also make it a more joyous experience.

-Remember, the philosophy of KonMari is that we should cut down on excess and only hold on to things that we cherish and that truly mean something to us.
+Remember, the philosophy of KonMari is that we should cut down on excess and only hold on to things that we cherish and that truly means something to us.

 Dinnie and the Zenkit team

 FREE 20 MIN.
 CONSULTATION WITH A PROJECT MANAGEMENT EXPERT

 Wanna see how to simplify your workflow with Zenkit in less than a day?Book a free demo

 READY TO TAKE YOUR BUSINESS TO THE NEXT LEVEL?

 Sign up for a free demo and receive an exclusive discount.
 Limited slots available, act now!Book a free demo